• Skip to primary navigation

 If you need a substitute for tahini, try my creamy cashew dijon dressing.

 Dijon mustard - Dijon or Dijon-style mustard adds a tangy flavor, I wouldn't substitute it for yellow mustard.
-I do have a vegan mustard sauce that uses spicy brown mustard that can be made instead if you need a substitute for Dijon mustard.
+I do have a vegan mustard dressing that uses spicy brown mustard that can be made instead if you need a substitute for Dijon mustard.

 Maple syrup - This is used to add a little sweetness to the bitter tahini.
 Agave syrup can also be used.